Blades of Time Review

 Blades of Time 7.5

-As the game opens up, the Guild master is preparing to send the specially chosen treasure hunters to Dragonland through a special portal.
+As the game opens up, the Guild master is preparing to send specially chosen treasure hunters to Dragonland through a special portal.
 Ayumi and her partner Zero crash the party and go through the portal themselves to claim all of the vast riches and glory that they are told are awaiting in Dragonland.
-Once on the other side though, Ayumi is separated from Zero and on her own, but that doesn’t stop her from talking to herself throughout the entire game.
-When I mean the entire game, I literally mean the entire game as she will be chatting away about where she is, what she sees, what she wants etc.
+Once on the other side though, Ayumi is separated from Zero and on her own, but that doesn't stop her from talking to herself throughout the entire game.
+When I say the entire game, I literally mean the entire game as she will be chatting away about where she is, what she sees, what she wants, etc.

 The combat system revolves around the dual blades that Ayumi has on her at all times.
 She is also able to find new blades for use in hidden treasure chests.
-These blades can contain different stats, such as adding anything like additional power to ice attacks and fire attacks.
+These blades can contain different stats, such as adding additional power to ice attacks and fire attacks.
 Rounding out her arsenal is a ranged weapon, which can also be changed at any time with different ones found throughout the game.
 While using the range attacks, Ayumi is forced to stand still and any attacks will send her flying to the ground.
 Ayumi is also able to perform different magic spells from ice and fire to even creating earthquakes.
-These can be used once you fill up the bar by attacking enemies and performing combos and there are different levels to each of them so waiting until the bar is fully maxed and using the higher-level attack will cause the greatest destruction.
+These can be used once you fill up the bar by attacking enemies and performing combos, and there are different levels to each of them so waiting until the bar is fully maxed and using the higher-level attack will cause the greatest destruction.
 Mixing your standard blade attacks and these magic spells keeps the combat from feeling too one-dimensional.

 Ayumi also carries around a compass.
 If you get turned around, it has two arrows: one pointing to the next objective and one pointing to any hidden treasure chests around.
 You are able to freely walk around with the compass out, so feel free to explore the areas once the enemies are taken care of.

 Rewinding time plays an integral part of the game.
 Not only will it give you an edge in combat, but it is required to complete some puzzles and get past doors.
 It can also be taken advantage of and almost puts the game into an easy mode.
 When you rewind time you will see a clone of yourself in the past.
 If you were firing a gun at an enemy, you will see the clone version of yourself firing a gun.
-After rewinding you still have full control of Ayumi so you can double up attacks to easily take out enemies with your clone.
+After rewinding, you still have full control of Ayumi so you can double up attacks to easily take out enemies with your clone.
 As long as you have some juice left, you can rewind it even further and produce another past version of yourself, leading to three versions of yourself attacking an enemy.

 Dragonland is full of humans and humanoid creatures that all want to kill Ayumi, but one in particular, the Slasher, is one enemy that will go down in my list of most hated enemies of all time.
 This invisible slashing demon from hell appears in multiple places throughout the game and almost seems to be chasing you just like the Nemesis in Resident Evil 3.
 This creature is so powerful that you must trick the Slasher into chasing your clone after you rewind time to get past him.